mtli/HTML4Vision/README.md

 - [bertjiazheng](http://github.com/bertjiazheng): 3d model support

 When contributing, please use the examples to test your changes:

-On Windows, run
+In the `examples` folder, run
 ```bat
 for %f in (*.py) do python "%f"
 ```
-On Mac or Linux, run
+on Windows, or run
 ```bash
 for f in *.py; do python "$f"; done
 ```
+on Mac or Linux.